sanam2405/SoftwareEnergyCost/README.md

 2. Scripting to save the _powermetrics_ log into _InfluxDB_

 This script should be executed before running _Baler_.
-The script runs continuously in the background while _baler_ runs.
+The script runs continuously in the background while _baler_ runs in one of the modes.

 ```py
 from datetime import datetime